yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ```
 You can now able to launch a website at `localhost:8000`. on your browser.

-## Adding content inside the container.
+## Installing content inside the container.

 As a good design principle, containers only have the bare minimum installed.
 Nginx container does not have vim edior, let's install vim editor here.
 Go inside the container and type the following command: